trottier/slate/source/index.html.md

 bool ready_bool = hub.IsReady();
 ```

-Whether or not the hub is ready for communication.
+Whether or not the hub is ready to carry out other commands.

 ## SetLights()